Multivariate Bicycle Codes: Tanner Graph Details

 Note the above definition has a positive or negative direction ambiguity.
 We fix it to be shifts along the positive direction.

-By this definition, the codes with a toric layout such as in Fig~\ref{fig:sketch} will have $t_x$ = $t_y$ = 0, the trivial twist.
+By this definition, the codes with a toric layout such as in Fig 1 of the main text, will have $t_x$ = $t_y$ = 0, the trivial twist.
 Non-trivial twisted toric layouts no longer have global translational symmetry, but retain it in the bulk.
-Some work has been done on studying twisted layouts~\cite{sarkar2023graphbased}, and it can be fruitful to find a systematic way to incorporate such theoretical results in a search for desirable weight-4 QLDPC codes for near-term implementation.
+Some work has been done on studying twisted layouts~\cite{sarkar2023graphbased}, and it can be fruitful to find a systematic way to incorporate such theoretical results in a search for desirable weight-4 QLDPC codes for near-term implementation, as a first step beyond the toric code.

-\begin{definition}[Tangled Toric Layout] A QLDPC code C has a ($\sigma$, $\tau$)-tangled toric layout $\iff \exists \sigma \in S_{2\mu}, \tau \in S_{2\lambda}$ where $S_q$ is the permutation group on $q$ elements, such that the Tanner Graph of C has a toric layout after applying $\sigma$ along the x-direction of the periodic boundary conditions of the toric layout, similarly for $\tau$ along the y-direction. \end{definition} The notion of tangled toric layout can be considered the most general case for disrupting the PBC of the torus, whilst keeping the horizontal and vertical PBC's separate.
+\begin{definition}[Tangled Toric Layout] A CSS QLDPC code C has a ($\sigma$, $\tau$)-tangled toric layout $\iff \exists \sigma \in S_{2\mu}, \tau \in S_{2\lambda}$ where $S_q$ is the permutation group on $q$ elements, such that the Tanner Graph of C has a toric layout after applying $\sigma$ along the x-direction of the periodic boundary conditions of the toric layout, similarly for $\tau$ along the y-direction. \end{definition} The notion of tangled toric layout can be considered the most general case for disrupting the PBC of the torus, whilst keeping the horizontal and vertical PBC's separate.
 Note that the twisted layout definition is a special case of a tangled layout, corresponding to $\sigma$ being the permutation cycle that sends $i$ to $i+t_x$ mod $2 \mu$ $ \forall i$, and similarly $\tau$ sends $j$ to $j+t_{y}$ mod $2 \lambda$ $\forall j$.

 We encourage readers to find systematic ways of studying tangling parameters $(\sigma, \tau)$ of codes that are surface codes in the bulk.
-As a first step in this direction, we provide one algorithm below for weight-4 BB Q-LDPC codes that have a tangled toric layout.
+As a first step in this direction, we provide one algorithm below for weight-4 TB codes that have a tangled toric layout.

 \begin{proposition}[Algorithm for Weight-4 ($\sigma$, $\tau$)-Tangled Toric Layout Parameters]